 Considered one of the most important photo historians of the 20th century, Peter E. Palmquist (1936-2003) had a keen interest in the photography of the American West, California, and Humboldt County before 1950, and the history of women in…Continue

 Added by Michael Pritchard on September 16, 2017 at 9:41 — No Comments

 We are looking for a Curator to take responsibility for the conceptual development, organisation and co-ordination of exhibitions and publications assigned by the Director and Chief Curator, including budgetary management and fundraising.
-The Curator also contributes ideas to the Gallery’s programme, liaises with…Continue
+The Curator also contributes ideas to the Gallery’s programme, liaises with other…Continue

 Added by Michael Pritchard on September 16, 2017 at 9:29 — No Comments

 This major survey exhibition focuses on artists who have shaped our understanding of the British landscape and its relationship to identity, place and time.
-Exploring how artists interpret urban and rural landscape through the lens of their own…Continue
+Exploring how artists interpret urban and rural landscape through the lens of their own cultural,…Continue

 Added by Michael Pritchard on September 16, 2017 at 9:19 — No Comments